 He said, announce to the community we're open and we'll help.

-For the next five days, Jonathan and Stephanie and his kids slept in that church to make sure our community was protected.
+For the next five days, Jonathan and Stephanie and their kids slept in that church to make sure our community was protected.

 FOR FIVE DAYS.